-Using the match\object functions for traversing all objects of a table is more efficient than calling first/1 and next/2 or slot/2.
+Using the match_object functions for traversing all objects of a table is more efficient than calling first/1 and next/2 or slot/2.

 - Name = name()

 - Pattern = tuple()

-- $N = default \mid int()$
+- N = default | int()

 - Object = object()

-- Continuation = object\cont()
+- Continuation = object_cont()

-Matches some or all objects stored in the table Name and returns a list of the objects that match Pattern in some unspecified order.
-See ets(3) [page 123] for a description of patterns.
+Matches some or all objects stored in the table Name and returns a non-empty list of the objects that match Pattern in some unspecified order.
+See ets(3) [page 124] for a description of patterns.

-A list of objects and a continuation is returned, unless the table is empty, in which case '\$end\of\table' is returned.
-The continuation is to be used when matching further objects by calling match\object/1.
+A list of objects and a continuation is returned, unless the table is empty, in which case '\$end_of_table' is returned.
+The continuation is to be used when matching further objects by calling match_object/1.

 If the keypos'th element of Pattern is bound, all objects of the table are matched.
-If the keypos'th element is unbound, all objects of the table are matched, N objects at a time.
+If the keypos'th element is unbound, all objects of the table are matched, N objects at a time, until at least one object matches or the end of the table has been reached.
 The default, indicated by giving N the value default, is to let the number of objects vary depending on the sizes of the objects.
 If Name is a version 9 table, all matching objects with the same key are always returned in the same reply which implies that more than N objects may sometimes be returned.

-The table should always be protected using safe\fixtable/2 before calling match\object/3, or errors may occur when calling match\object/1.
+The table should always be protected using safe_fixtable/2 before calling match_object/3, or errors may occur when calling match_object/1.